angeella/ProMisesModel/README.md

 ```
 That's it!
 You can use these aligned brain images in FSL, Matlab etc to perform between subject analysis :)

+If you want to compare the results using the [Hyperalignment](https://www.sciencedirect.com/science/article/pii/S0896627311007811?via%3Dihub) method, you can check the [tutorial](http://www.pymvpa.org/examples/hyperalignment.html) from the PyMVPA package.